-Find quick answers for the Windows playback problems people search for most: unsupported format errors, videos with no sound, missing codec messages, and MKV or HEVC files that will not play correctly.
+Find focused help for unsupported format errors, missing codec messages, videos with no sound, and MP4, MKV, MOV, AVI, HEVC, or AV1 files that will not play correctly.

 Usually shown when Windows cannot play a file because the format or codec is not supported.